CumulusNetworks/docs/content/guides/Redistribute-Neighbor.md

 ILLUSTRATION

-## Segmentation

 In this deployment, you can perform segmentation in one of two ways:

 - Use VRF (depending on the scale and design)
 - Use 802.1x Dynamic ACL (DACL) with a NAC.
-This option is more suitable and scalable in this design).
-A host joining the network can be authenticated and policies pushed to the access switch through `iptable` rules or (access control list (ACL)) to restrict the network resource access of that particular host.
+This option is more suitable and scalable in this design.
+A host joining the network can be authenticated and policies pushed to the access switch through `iptable` rules or (access control list (ACL) to restrict the network resource access of that particular host.